 Kim, Carter power Michigan State's 45-14 win over Richmond

-EAST LANSING, Mich. — Nathan Carter ran for 111 yards and three touchdowns and Noah Kim three scoring passes to lead Michigan State to an 45-14 victory over Richmond on Saturday.
+EAST LANSING, Mich. — Nathan Carter ran for 111 yards and three touchdowns and Noah Kim threw three scoring passes to lead Michigan State to a 45-14 victory over Richmond on Saturday.

+The Spartans' defense also held the Spiders to 193 yards of total offense, including 75 yards rushing.

+“We did not take these guys lightly,” said Michigan State coach Mel Tucker.

 Carter had scoring runs of 2, 44 and 6 yards in the third quarter to put the game out of reach for the Spartans (2-0).